‘Almost certain’ terror suspect who escaped from Wandsworth prison had inside help

 John Podmore, former governor of Brixton and Belmarsh prisons, said Khalife "should have been in Belmarsh” and that he “couldn’t understand” why he wasn’t.

-He added: “The prison kitchen is a plum job.
+He told Radio 4: “The prison kitchen is a plum job.
 And it goes to the most reliable, allegedly reliable, trusted prisoners chosen by staff.

 “And it is a very vulnerable area.
 It's where we've seen vehicles keep coming, going in and out. goods coming in and out on a regular basis.